-EMK Press is a publisher of books for families whose lives have been touched by adoption, domestic or international.
-We also support families who are foster parents and youth in care.
+EMK Press is a publisher of books for families whose lives have been touched by adoption, domestic or international, are fostering children or work with foster children, are parenting relative's children in a kinship placement, are adoptees, or former foster youth.
 We have books to help parents do a better job of parenting the children who have come to them, we have books for children that allow them to voice their thoughts and feelings, and we have a book for teens to help them understand they aren't alone.
-Our mission is education for anyone involved with adoption and fostering.
+Our mission is education for anyone involved with adoption, kinship or fostering.
 We have a wide variety of parent resources available for free downloading on our website.
 We are a small press with a distinct voice.
 Our books are helpful tools in the hands of parents and children in families formed by adoption.
 The voices that make up our contributors are authentic and real.
 They have BTDT and speak from experience, either professional or life based.
 We believe that information has power when it is shared and work hard to get information to those need it.
-Current books include: Adoption Parenting: Creating a Toolbox, Building Connections edited by Sheena Macrae and Jean MacLeod; Pieces of Me: Who do I Want to Be? an anthology for adopted teens edited by Robert L. Ballard; We See the Moon by Carrie Kitze, a book that helps children connect with missing or unknown birth parents; Forever Fingerprints, An Amazing Discovery for Adopted Children by Sherrie Eldridge; I Don't Have Your Eyes, a book for attachment and attunement when parent and child look different; and At Home in This World, A China Adoption Story by Jean MacLeod.
-Our newest book is The Foster Parenting Toolbox, edited by Kim Phagan Hansel.

 Meet some of the wonderful folks who make things happen at EMK Press:

 The founder and Publisher is Carrie Kitze,